Following are recycling guidelines for Shaker Heights.

 Why do plastics have numbers inside recycling symbols if they’re not recyclable?

+A number inside a recycling symbol does not mean an item should be tossed into your recycling bucket.
 The numbers on plastic containers are resin codes used by the plastics industry to identify the type of plastic used to make the container.
-Not all plastics with the 1-7 symbol are recyclable.
-See the chart below from the Cuyahoga County Solid Waste District.
+Unfortunately, not all plastics with the 1-7 symbol are recyclable at this time.

 Can some materials not allowed in a residential recycling bucket be recycled elsewhere?

 In some cases, yes.
-For example, several area grocery stores — includng Heinen's — accept plastic bags for recycling.
+For example, area stores — includng Giant Eagle, Whole Foods, and Target — accept plastic bags and plastic film for recycling (visit https://www.plasticfilmrecycling.org/recycling-bags-and-wraps/find-drop-off-location/).
 Use the Waste Wizard in the ShakeRecycles app (bit.ly/shrecycles) to find out if a particular material is recyclable elsewhere.
 Use the calendar feature to learn about community recycling events.

 Why does it seem that lately more and more materials are not recyclable?